GrayU3/U3nlock/README.md

-# U3nlock: Brute Force Tool for ZIP & PDF & Login Page
+# Multi-Cracker: Offline Brute Force Tool for ZIP & PDF

-U3nlock adalah sebuah tool Python yang memungkinkan kamu melakukan brute-force attack terhadap file ZIP dan PDF yang diproteksi password dan login page, menggunakan wordlist.
+Multi-Cracker is a Python-based tool that allows you to perform brute-force attacks on password-protected ZIP files, PDF documents, and web login forms using an offline wordlist.

 ### Fitur:

-- Cracking file ZIP
+- Crack ZIP archives
-- Cracking file PDF
+- Crack PDF files
+- Crack web login forms
-- Progress bar dengan `tqdm`
+- Progress tracking with 'tqdm'
-- Output logging dengan timestamp
+- Automatic logging with timestamps
-- Modular & mudah dikembangkan
+- Modular design & easy to extend and maintain

-### Jalankan Tool
+### How to Use

-### Cracking file ZIP
+### Crack ZIP files:
-python main.py -z ./files/sample.zip -w ./wordlists/lists.txt
+python U3nlock.py -z ./files/sample.zip -w ./wordlists/lists.txt

-### Cracking file PDF
+### Crack PDF files:

-python main.py -p ./files/secret.pdf -w ./wordlists/lists.txt
+python U3nlock.py -p ./files/secret.pdf -w ./wordlists/lists.txt

-### Cracking login
+### Crack Web Login Forms:

-python main.py --login urltargethere -U ./wordlists/users.txt -P ./wordlists/passwords.txt
+python U3nlock.py --login http://localhost/login.php -U ./wordlists/users.txt -P ./wordlists/passwords.txt

-### Output log
+### Output Logs

-Hasil akan tersimpan otomatis ke: results/found_passwords.txt
+Cracked credentials or passwords will be saved automatically to: results/found_passwords.txt

-### Kredit
+### Credits
-Dibuat sebagai latihan Python dan cybersecurity.

-Gunakan hanya untuk edukasi dan pengujian sistem milik sendiri.
-- ⚠️ Jangan digunakan untuk aktivitas ilegal.
+Created as a learning project in Python and cybersecurity.

+For educational and legal system testing purposes only.
+Do not use this tool for unauthorized or malicious activities.